 In addition to their regular food diet, all dogs should be provided with some form of chew bones or safe toys to satisfy their natural urge to chew.
 Gnawing on a bone or hard toy will also aid in the prevention of plaque, but in addition, will provide the natural exercise of the jaw that the dog needs.
 Soft toys are fine for a puppy, but once your dog has his adult teeth, make sure that any chew toy that you provide is as close to indestructible as possible.
 Ingesting pieces of a plastic or rubber toy not meant for consumption can lead to impaction and isn't worth the risk to your pet's health.

-Follow Marie Anne's dog column by clicking subscribe at the top of the page.
+Follow Marie Anne's dog column by clicking subscribe to author below.
 It’s free and anonymous.
 You can see her full library of dog-related articles at Columbus Dogs.